We hope you are staying warm and safe in these often-frigid winter days.

 We have been officially welcomed into the NH Conference of the United Church of Christ, a decision voted positively upon at the congregation’s Annual Meeting Nov.
 23rd.
 The UCC will assist the congregation’s pastoral search team in securing a new (permanent) pastor.
 In the meantime we are all invited to be formally welcomed at an event on Sat, Feb.
 28th in Pembroke, 209 Academy Rd., NH.
 Our recognition will take place at opening worship at 9 AM and we are invited to help serve communion.
 A great day of workshops follows along with table fellowship and displays.
 AND, THERE IS NO REGISTRATION FEE, a welcome gift given to us this year!
 You may register now at: NH Conference of the United Church of Christ (tab Prepared to Serve) or you may call the office at 603 225-6647.

-Elder members Mike Mertinooke, Marge Desjardins, Dana Zulager, Cilla Clements, and Lisa Storck always welcome feedback and input from the entire congregation.
+Elder members Mike Mertinooke, Marge Desjardins, Dana Zulager, and Lisa Storck always welcome feedback and input from the entire congregation.

 We’d love to have you join us any Sunday morning at 10:30.
 Our choir sings!
 The congregation sings and prays (and sometimes laughs a little,) scripture is read and reflected on– and then we spend time over goodies visiting, listening and getting to know each other.